Occupational Exposure

 • Electrical panel insulation

-• Running wire through asbestos-containing fireproofing
+• Running wire through fireproofing that contained the substance

 4. Carpenters